Research in Hydrogeology

 Postdoctoral Research Opportunities in Hydrogeology at UCSC

-I may consider hiring a postdoc, depends on project development and funding.
+I might consider hiring a postdoc, depends on project development and funding.
 Work could include either land-based hydrogeology or subseafloor studies.
+You can tell me if you have an idea and/or are interested in writing a proposal.

-MINIMUM QUALIFICATIONS: Ph.D. in hydrogeology, geology, geochemistry, geophysics, engineering or a related field; strong computational skills (including code development/modification and/or visualization); no more than three years of previous postdoctoral research experience; ability to work independently and as part of a team; strong communication (writing, speaking) and interpersonal skills.
+MINIMUM QUALIFICATIONS: Ph.D. in hydrogeology, geology, geochemistry, geophysics, engineering or a related field; strong computational skills (including code development/modification and/or visualization); strong labotatory and/or field skills and interests; keen interest in an academic/research career; no more than three years of previous postdoctoral research experience; ability to work independently and as part of a team; strong communication (writing, speaking) and interpersonal skills.

 There are several posdoctoral fellowship programs that could support this positon, as could research grants.
-For example, there is the UCSC Presidential Postdoctoral Fellowship program (deadline in November): http://ppfp.ucop.edu/info/
+For example, there is the UC Presidential Postdoctoral Fellowship program (deadline in November each year).

 Please contact me if a postdoc with the UCSC Hydrogeology group interests you.